LAST UPDATED: 7 July 2017

 Why we do not promote animal products

 As an animal protection organisation, Animals Australia does not promote or endorse any commercial animal products.
-However, in recognition of the fact that some systems of raising animals for food are significantly better than others, we do strive to provide meaningful information (such as guides to understanding egg labels, chicken meat labels and pork/bacon/ham labels) that helps people better understand the relative benefits and concerns inherent in each of these systems.
+However, in recognition of the fact that some systems of raising animals for food cause significantly less suffering than others, we do strive to provide meaningful information (such as guides to understanding egg labels, chicken meat labels and pork/bacon/ham labels) that helps people better understand the relative benefits and concerns inherent in each of these systems.

 With leading health experts, nutrition and climate scientists also agreeing that our society's current levels of consumption of animal products is neither healthy nor sustainable, we do not believe that advocating for the consumption of animal products is necessary or appropriate — particularly for an organisation that exists to represent the interests of animals.